eugenius7/Providence-foundation/README.md

- Piscine Foundation
+ Providence Foundation
 ======================================

-The Piscine Foundation exists to define a standards-based, cross-architecture open specification for accelerated computing and to foster the open-source implementations of the specification.
+The Providence Foundation exists to define a standards-based, cross-architecture open specification for accelerated computing and to foster the open-source implementations of the specification.